sulu/sulu/UPGRADE.md

 If a method was overwritten it is required to be updated to the new return types.

+### RouteProvider and RouteEnhancer return types changed

+The following return types on RouteProviders were added which effects `RouteProvider`, `ContentRouteProvider`, `CustomUrlRouteProvider` services:

+- `public function getRouteCollectionForRequest(Request $request): RouteCollection`
+- `public function getRouteByName($name): Route`
+- `public function getRoutesByNames($names = null): iterable`

+The following return types on the RouteEnhancer were added which effects `AbstractEnhancer`, `ExternalLinkEnhancer`, `InternalLinkEnhancer`, `StructureEnhancer` services:

+- `public function enhance(array $defaults, Request $request): array`

+If a method was overwritten it is required to be updated to the new return types.

 ### DoctrineCacheBundle integration removed

 All integration of the deprecated DoctrineCacheBundle were removed.